310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Eeek—Nihahaha!! ☆ I give, I give\~!
-Do not tickle me\~!
+Eeek— Nihahaha!! ☆ I give, I give\~!
+Don't tickle me\~!
 {% endbubble %}

 {% bubble Mao %}
 Bwahaha!
 You're a *ninja!* You should have the discipline to withstand torture~!
 Maybe *this*’ll make you admit defeat\~!
 Tickle tickle\~♪
 {% endbubble %}

 {% bubble Shinobu %}
-Eek—Hahahaha!! ☆ S-seriously, please, I give in!
+Aha— Hahaha!! ☆ S-Seriously, please, I give in!
 I can't breathe~!
 {% endbubble %}

 {% bubble Mao %}
-…Aahh, it's so hot!
+…Ahh, it's so hot!
 It was refreshing and cool inside the room, so being close to someone wasn’t too bad, but doing it outside just makes you sweat hard, huh!

-It's seriously summer now — it's super humid even at night!
+It's 100% summer now — it's super humid even at night!
 {% endbubble %}

 {% bubble Shinobu %}